-- However, be careful: - If, at the end of the year, there is still money left in the budget in any of these expense categories, & the Congregation decides to give the balance to the Pastor without documented expenses . . . - The entire plan for the entire year becomes a Non-Accountable Plan, turning all Accountable Plan reimbursements for the entire year into taxable wages for every employee.
-Noccooled
+- · However, be careful: - If, at the end of the year, there is still money left in the budget in any of these expense categories, & the employer decides to give the balance to the employee without documented expenses . . .

+The IRS could disqualify the Accountable Plan, meaning all Accountable Plan reimbursements for every year would become taxable wages for every employee, plus amendments, taxes, & penalties.